ESP32-CNC

 Update attachment

-arc arc 11 months ago
+arc arc about 1 year ago

 Components, I mean.
 Not connections, I haven’t started routing yet.